davidxia/prbot/README.md

 python prbot.py --language java helios-testing 0.8.380 commit_message.sample davidxia \
     <access token> --delete-forks --at-mention-committers -v
 ```

+### Usage with GitHub Enterprise

+The script defaults to using github.com.
+If you have an Enterprise installation, specify
+`--domain` and `--api-url`.

 See `prbot.py -h` for more info.